cedardevs/onestop/docs/api/registry-api.md

 }
 ```

 ### Deleting Documents
-Removing a document is possible with a `DELETE` request.
+Removing a document is possible with a `DELETE` request via the [endpoint](#endpoint) specified above.
 This will "tombstone" the record in all downstream topics, which deletes it from any sinks connected to PSI (e.g. OneStop).
-Since PSI is modeled on the Kappa Architecture paradigm (see our [architectural background page](/docs/design/architectural-background.md) for some more info), the event(s) concerning any given record prior to a `DELETE` are still kept and so it is possible to "undo" a `DELETE` with a [resurrection request](#resurrecting-deleted-documents).
+Since Registry is modeled on the Kappa Architecture paradigm (see our [architectural background page](/onestop/api/architectural-overview) for some more info), the event(s) concerning any given record prior to a `DELETE` are still kept and so it is possible to "undo" a `DELETE` with a [resurrection request](#resurrecting-deleted-documents).
 But...

-**WARNING**: Deleting a record via an intentially empty request body (i.e. `""`) on a `PUT` or `POST` is a non-guaranteed and unclean way to purge a metadata record from downstream sinks that cannot be undone through the Registry API. _Don't do it!_
+**WARNING**: Deleting a record via an intentionally empty request body (i.e. `""`) on a `PUT` or `POST` is a non-guaranteed and unclean way to purge a metadata record from downstream sinks that cannot be undone through the Registry API. _Don't do it!_

 * The `type` must be specified
 * Omitting the source will result in the source being set to `unknown`